squid-cache/squid-cache.github.io/Features/CppCodeFormat.rst

  * '''Version''': Squid 3.1
  * '''Developer''': AlexRousskov

 Will automate basic formatting or styling of C++ code.
-Will test [http://astyle.sourceforge.net/ astyle], [http://invisible-island.net/bcpp/ bcpp], and other C++ formatters, if any.
+Will test [[http://astyle.sourceforge.net/|astyle]], [[http://invisible-island.net/bcpp/|bcpp]], and other C++ formatters, if any.
 If none work, will write one.
 Last time I tested astyle it was so broken it could not be used, but there have been new releases since then.

 ----
 CategoryFeature